 I for one love getting to work on the things I enjoy.
-When I Joined Lauren on this website, I found myself enjoying many aspects of the business – but my greatest joy is helping people with the subjects I'm proficient in.
+I find myself enjoying many aspects of the business – but my greatest joy is helping people with the subjects I'm proficient in.
 For example, I enjoy spreadsheets and teaching people how to budget.

 What kind of work gives you joy?
 Once you discover that, ask yourself: “Is there a way I can monetize my passion?”

 This one is huge.
 Think about all the family events you had to miss because you had to work!
 Think about the time you're missing with your children!

 When I quit my day job, I found myself with a great deal of time flexibility.
 I can take the weekends off if I want to.
 Every holiday is truly a work holiday, and I can work when it makes the most sense for me and my family.